 Read time: 5 min

-Consistency is the Key to Cycling in a Group
+Consistency, is the Key Tip on how to Cycle in a Group

 When biking in a group, be predictable and solid in your rhythm.
 This is probably the number one tip.
 Be consistent in your pedalling speed (cadence) and don’t make other cyclists second guess where you are going on the road.
 Keeping an even pace is what you want to avoid that crash situation.